ruricaru/ruricaru.github.io/_pages/about.md

 I am an Associate Professor at [Bordeaux University](http://www.u-bordeaux.fr/) and a researcher in the [BKB team](https://www.labri.fr/en/bench-knowledge-and-beyond) at the [LaBRI](http://www.labri.fr).

-My primary research field is bioinformatics, with a particular focus on modeling and analyzing large-scale biological data, specifically omics data, which is characterized by its massive scale and heterogeneity.
+My primary research field is *bioinformatics*, with a particular focus on modeling and analyzing large-scale biological data, specifically omics data, which is characterized by its massive scale and heterogeneity.

 My research is centered around: